watchpoints/do-book/rust_for_tidb/day100/2024_weeky1_tikv.md

 c++ is not a full path and was not found in the PATH.
 Tell CMake where to find the compiler by setting either the environment

+ Blocking waiting for file lock on package cache

 ~~~